 Congratulations on securing your place to study with us at the University of Lincoln.
 This page aims to provide all of the key information that you will need to formally enrol.

 Before you arrive, there are a few important tasks for you to complete to help ensure your first week goes as smoothly as possible.

-You are also required to upload a photo to the Getting Started section of Blackboard so that we can produce your ID card in advance, ready for you to collect after your introduction talk.
+You are also required to upload a photo to the Getting Started section of Enrol.Lincoln so that we can produce your Student ID card (This should not be your passport or driving license).